Professor Marcus Enoch BEng (Hons), MSc (Eng), Ph.D, MCILT, FHEA, FRGS

 Research fellow, Energy and Environment Research Group, The Open University, 1999-2003.

-Lecturer in Transport Studies, Department of Civil and Building Engineering, Loughborough University, 2003-2007.
+Lecturer in Transport Studies, School of Architecture, Building and Civil Engineering, Loughborough University, 2003-2007.

-Senior Lecturer in Transport Studies, Department of Civil and Building Engineering, Loughborough University, 2007-present.
+Senior Lecturer in Transport Studies, School of Architecture, Building and Civil Engineering, Loughborough University, 2007-2017.

 Broad interests and expertise

-- Board member of European Platform of Mobility Management, November 2013 - present day.
+- Board member of European Platform of Mobility Management, November 2013 - October 2015.

 - Member of the Transportation Demand Management Committee of the US Transportation Research Board, April 2011 - present day.